🥂

 r. poo-YON ay fees

-Champagne R. Pouillon & Fils is a 7.7-hectare grower house in Mareuil-sur-Aÿ building a global reputation on terroir-driven, biodynamically farmed cuvées.
+Champagne R. Pouillon & Fils is a grower house in Mareuil-sur-Aÿ building a global reputation on terroir-driven, organically farmed cuvées.
 Founded in 1947 by Roger Pouillon, the estate is now led by third-generation Fabrice Pouillon, who has steered it toward minimal intervention, parcel-specific wines, and the proprietary Méthode Fabrice Pouillon, which relies solely on natural grape sugars for secondary fermentation.
-Production remains intentionally small at just over 50,000 bottles annually, with allocations sought by sommeliers worldwide.
+Production remains intentionally small, with allocations sought by sommeliers worldwide.

 Key Facts